-Your birth certificate includes a wealth of information about you, including your mother's maiden name.
-If you do not have access to your birth certificate, purchase a copy through your state's office of vital records.
-If you cannot find a birth certificate for various reasons, Juliana Smith, editor of the Ancestry Daily News newsletter, provides some of the various strategies she has used to find a woman's maiden name.
+Your birth certificate includes a wealth of information about you, including your mother’s maiden name.
+If you do not have access to your birth certificate, purchase a copy through your state’s office of vital records.
+If you cannot find a birth certificate for various reasons, there are a few other strategies you can implement to find your mother's maiden name.

 Finding Your Birth Certificate

 Contact the office of vital records for that state or location.
 The Center for Disease Control and Prevention (CDC) offers a list of each state’s office of vital records.
 Ask about the current fee to obtain a copy of your birth certificate.